python/cpython/Doc/library/exceptions.rst

    :exc:`BaseExceptionGroup`, because the :exc:`ExceptionGroup` constructor
    inspects the contained exceptions, and if any of them are not of type :exc:`Exception` it returns a :exc:`BaseExceptionGroup` rather than an :exc:`ExceptionGroup`.
-However, this is not automatically true for subclasses of :exc:`ExceptionGroup`.
+However, this behavior is not automatically true for subclasses of :exc:`ExceptionGroup`.

    .. method:: subgroup(condition)